-You can still exercise and do the sport you enjoy if you have type 1 diabetes.
+You can exercise and do sports if you have type 1 diabetes.
 You'll just have to take some extra steps to make sure you do it safely.

 Moderate exercise that lasts a while, like walking or cycling, can cause a slow drop in blood glucose levels.